OperationCode/operationcode_slashbot/README.md

 ``` /mentors <language> ```

-Returns a filtered list of all mentors requesting the provided langauge
+Returns a filtered list of all mentors requesting the provided language

 ``` /mentees unassigned ```